-- 1 Students may substitute PM 514 and EV 512 for PM 517 and one elective. - 2 Students who have earned the B.A.R. at BMA Seminary may be eligible to take an advanced course in the same field in lieu of this course (see page 39). - 3 Students must choose three of the listed courses or courses determined by the Dean to be consistent with the purpose and outcomes of the degree.
+- 1 Students may substitute PM 514 and EV 512 for PM 517 and one elective. - 2 Students who have earned the B.A.R. at BMA Seminary may be eligible to take an advanced course in the same field in lieu of this course (see page 41). - 3 Students must choose three of the listed courses or courses determined by the Dean to be consistent with the purpose and outcomes of the degree. - 4 Taken during the spring semester prior to graduation.

-Recommended Sequence of Courses in First Year Fall Semester Spring Semester i ali oci HESIEI opining c Delliestel NT 511 NT Intro & Survey I NT 512 NT Intro & Survey II TH 511 Systematic Theology I TH 512 Systematic Theology II PM 521 Theology of Worship PM 511 Pastoral Ministry
+Fall Semester Spring Semester NT 511 NT Intro & Survey I NT 512 NT Intro & Survey II TH 511 Systematic Theology I TH 512 Systematic Theology II PM 521 Theology of Worship PM 511 Pastoral Ministry